Maurice Baring

-Life
+Life and writings

 Baring was the eighth child, and fifth son, of Edward Charles Baring, first Baron Revelstoke, of the Baring banking family, and his wife Louisa Emily Charlotte Bulteel, granddaughter of the second Earl Grey.
 Born in Mayfair, he was educated at Eton College and Trinity College, Cambridge.
 After an abortive start of a diplomatic career, he travelled widely, particularly in Russia, where he lived in 1905–06.
 He reported as an eye-witness of the Russo-Japanese War for the London Morning Post.
 On returning to London he lived at North Cottage, 6 North Street, Westminster.

 At the start of World War I he joined the Royal Flying Corps, where he served as assistant to David Henderson and Hugh Trenchard in France.
-Throughout the war he corresponded with Lady Juliet Duff, the widow of Sir Robin Duff, 2nd Baronet of Vaynol, who was killed on 16 October 1914 near Oostnieuwekirke while serving with the 2nd Life Guards.
+Throughout the war he corresponded with Lady Juliet Duff, the widow of Sir Robin Duff, 2nd Baronet of Vaynol, who was killed on 16 October 1914 near Oostnieuwkerke while serving with the 2nd Life Guards.
 These letters were later published under the title of Dear Animated Bust: Letters to Lady Juliet Duff.
 In 1918, Baring served as a staff officer in the Royal Air Force and was appointed Officer of the Order of the British Empire in the 1918 Birthday Honours.
 In 1925 Baring received an honorary commission as a wing commander in the Reserve of Air Force Officers.
 After his death, Trenchard wrote, "He was the most unselfish man I have ever met or am likely to meet.
 The Flying Corps owed to this man much more than they know or think."

 As an author, Baring wrote poetical dramas earlier in his career (for instance The Black Prince and Other Poems, 1902), then a series of books on Russia (such as Landmarks in Russian Literature, 1910, and The Mainsprings of Russia, 1914).
 After the war he turned to full time writing and began to write novels.
 These included C (1924), Cat's Cradle (1925), The Coat Without Seams (1929), Robert Peckham (1930) and The Lonely Lady of Dulwich (1934).
 An autobiography, The Puppet Show of Memory, came out in 1922, focused on his childhood and youth.
+From 1925 his publisher William Heinemann issued his works in a Collected Uniform Edition.
+After living at various London addresses, he moved in 1930 to a small villa in Rottingdean.
 His last full-scale work was the anthology with commentary Have You Anything to Declare (1936).

-He suffered from chronic illness during the last years of his life; for his final 15 years he was debilitated by Parkinson's disease.
+He experienced chronic illness during the last years of his life; for his final 15 years, he had Parkinson's disease.
+He was cared for at Beaufort Castle in Scotland, the home of his relative Lady Laura Lovat, from August 1940 until his death.